 Kit includes 4 relief drop pit man arm for the Chevy IFS box, new adjustable drag link with 1 ton tie rod ends, 5 stud billet steel steering arm, 5 studs, conical washers, nuts and machine work to your knuckle.
-Pit man arm is a 4 spline relief arm, if you have a 3 relief sector shaft you will need to either swap the steering box or sector shaft to a 4 spline.

-- 1.5" taller version of this arm.
-These taller arms are designed for those running leaf packs that are 3.75" or thicker.**
+- 1.5" taller arms are designed for leaf packs 3.75" or thicker.

-3580 Marcola Rd
+3580 Marcola Rd.

 Steering Arm Info: